syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## Show or hide columns

-Column visibility in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can be shown or hidden dynamically through built-in properties and methods.
+Column visibility in the Angular Data Grid can be shown or hidden dynamically through built-in properties and methods.
 This feature helps customize which columns appear based on specific needs.

 > At least one column must always remain visible.